cosminpwd/code-samples/2021 - React Native mobile app/README.md

 # React Native mobile app
-The content of the `App.tsx` of a flight booking app stripped of confidential code.
+The content of the `App.tsx` of a flight booking app, stripped of any confidential code.

 ## Details
 - Uses third-party packages for showing calendars, geolocation, icons and time management.